jamesKingWebDev/cisco_net_auto/documentation/user_guide.md

 - **Command Execution Failures**: Double-check the commands being executed and the device's capability to run those commands.

 If issues persist, consider consulting the relevant Cisco documentation or seeking help from the community.

----

-This `user_guide.md` provides a comprehensive walkthrough of how to use the framework.
-Each section is designed to guide you through the essential tasks needed to operate and maintain the network slicing automation framework effectively.